yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The details of the VNet Configuration are displayed.
 The Certificate Status, Certificates in sync, is highlighted.](media/app-service-vnet-details.png "App Service")

-    > **NOTE**: In you receive a message adding the Virtual Network to Web App failed, select **Disconnect** on the VNet Configuration blade, and repeat steps 3 - 5 above.
+    > **Note**: In you receive a message adding the Virtual Network to Web App failed, select **Disconnect** on the VNet Configuration blade, and repeat steps 3 - 5 above.

 ### Task 3: Open the web application